dmnapolitano/stanford-thrift/README.md

 ## How to Modify and then Recompile the Clients and Server

 Assuming you are already able to run a server as per the instructions above, and have this project's master branch cloned, modify the code ONLY if you're faimilar enough with Thrift to do so and then run `ant` to rebuild.
-This will result in an updated stanford-parser-wrapper.jar in the same place you ran `ant` from (which is probably the place you cloned master to).
+This will result in an updated stanford-corenlp-wrapper.jar in the same place you ran `ant` from (which is probably the place you cloned master to).